eyo-chen/gofacto/readme.md

 # Supported Databases
 ### MySQL
-Using `NewConfig` in `mysqlf` package to configure the database connection
+Using `NewConfig` in `mysqlf` package to configure the database connection.
 ```go
 factory := gofacto.New(Order{}).
                    WithDB(mysqlf.NewConfig(db))